arashgmn/PCSC2017_Group2/README.md

 1. Integrator(): computes integral with respective method

 One can find a good example in the main() file.
+For more details, look at read_me.pdf.